-Volunteers are especially needed during this season to drive seniors and disabled individuals to essential appointments that are non-COVID related.
+Volunteers are especially needed during this season to drive seniors and disabled individuals to essential appointments that are non-COVID related but also include to a vaccine appointment.
 Masks are required.
 Maximum social distance is achieved by having the senior sit in the back passenger seat.
 Volunteers take seniors to the doctors office or to a needed medical appointment, errand or the grocery store.
 You do not accompany the senior into the appointment.
 If you have a 3 hour period during the week to help, and want to be a force for providing hope, contact us.

 If you are comfortable with driving someone in your own car, you can make a real difference in someone's life!
 We serve people all over the city, so opportunities can be provided near your home or in other areas.
 Mileage reimbursement is available.

 ICS provides help and hope to thousands of individuals in Tucson.
 We have a wide variety of volunteer opportunities.
 We work to keep our volunteers, staff and those we serve safe during COVID.
 See www.icstucson.org for general information about ICS.